The most blatantly racist people I have personally known are white parents who adopted black children.

 Then a colleague of mine suggested we adopt from Haiti, where there were about 200-300 (at the time) children adopted yearly from orphanages housing over a half a million children in total (2).

-When we attempted to enlist the support of the other parents adopting from the same orphanage, we became instant outcasts to most of them.
+When we attempted to enlist the support of the other parents adopting from the same orphanage, we became instant outcasts to most of them (they, along with the facilitators, held a prayer meeting to exorcise our demons).
 Had it not been for our children’s parents (who we located to make sure they were actually planning to make an adoption plan and wanted to place their children with us) and the heroic efforts of people from other orphanages (They moved our children to a safe place and took over the paperwork.), a few American governmental agencies, and our new American adoption agency (4), the adoption would not have happened.
 Worse, like the other children who were in the orphanage at that time, they might have been thrown out into the streets by the directors upon learning that they were being investigated (5).

 We challenged the directors regarding their attitudes about Haitians and treatment of the children, and they reacted by punishing the children, dispensable commerce to them.